PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 If the executor is unresponsive, it’s important to take action promptly to protect your rights as a beneficiary.
 There are several steps you can take to address the situation and confirm that the estate is being properly managed.

-Understanding the Role of the Executor
+Understanding the Role of an Executor in Ohio

 Responsibilities of the executor include:

-1. Filing the will with the probate court
+1. Filing the Will with the probate court

 4. Distributing assets to beneficiaries